abderox/e-certificate-signature-algorand/README.md

         - Nothing doggy , it Contains the logic of communication with the server using REST API , thanks to axios lirary.
      * [![](https://img.shields.io/badge/hooks-orange?style=for-the-badge)](https://crates.io/crates/redant)
         - Contains the logic of the hooks , each hook is responsible for a specific task .
-For example *For this project luckily , there is only one simple hook , No need to disturb your self with this folder 😉
+For example *For this project luckily , there is only one simple hook , No need to disturb yourself with this folder 😉
       * [![](https://img.shields.io/badge/layout-orange?style=for-the-badge)](https://crates.io/crates/redant)
         - Contains the logic of the layout , each layout is responsible for a specific task . like sidebar , profile section , wallet section ...
        * [![](https://img.shields.io/badge/menu%20items-orange?style=for-the-badge)](https://crates.io/crates/redant)